A room at Sonesta Philadelphia Rittenhouse Square.

 Where is it?
 Chestnut Street, slap bang between Rittenhouse Square and City Hall.

 Which room?
-Need to stay longer than a holiday?
-Club Quarters has you covered with their Studio Apartments.
-These come with fully equipped kitchens and flexible work space, plus complimentary tea, coffee, printing and a weekly maid service.
+If you need a longer stay, Club Quarters has you covered with their Studio Apartments.
+These spaces come with fully equipped kitchens and flexible work space, plus complimentary tea, coffee, printing, and housekeeping services.

 • Hotels